Carl Ernst Fürst Fugger von Glött

-Biography
+Early life

-Carl Ernst Fürst Fugger von Glött was the oldest of seven children and one of four sons of Ernst Graf Fugger von Glött, Lord of Oberndorf and Lord of Kirchheim (14 August 1821 – 11 February 1885) and Maria Luise Alexandra, Freiin von Künsberg (5 Juni 1834-9 Oktober 1901).
+Carl Ernst Fürst Fugger von Glött was the oldest of seven children and one of four sons of Ernst Graf Fugger von Glött, Lord of Oberndorf and Lord of Kirchheim (1821–1885) and Maria Luise Alexandra, Freiin von Künsberg (1834–1901).

 He visited the clerical residential schools in Metten und Feldkirch/Vorarlberg and studied laws at the universities Munich, Würzburg and Erlangen.

+Career

 As a jurist he was working in Donauwörth, Passau, Bamberg and Lindau.
-On 1 November 1891 he married in Moss near Lindau the daughter of count Friedrich zu Moos, Elisabeth countess of Quadt-Wykradt-Isny (11 September 1862 – 16 August 1940).
-With her he had three children: Anna Friederike Elisabeth Maria, Countess Fugger von Glött (10 February 1893 – 25 December 1962), Maria Countess Fugger von Glött (29 April 1894 – 1935) and Joseph-Ernst Graf Fugger von Glött (26 October 1895 – 13 May 1981).

 From 2 October 1891 to 1918 he was as a hereditable (formerly corporative) imperial counselor member of the imperial council (ger.
 Reichsrat) of the crown of Bavaria and from 1911 to the end of the Kingdom of Bavaria in 1918 president of the imperial council (ger.
 Reichsrat) of the crown of Bavaria.
 Together with count Georg von Hertling and count Maximilian von Soden-Fraunhofen he had a crucial share in the proclamation of Ludwig III to be the king.
-On 18 January 1914 he was awarded the hereditable rank of a prince (ger.
+On 30 December 1913 he was awarded the hereditable rank of a prince (ger.
 Fürst) for his merits for the Kingdom of Bavaria.

 As a confident Catholic he had the heraldic motto 'God and Mary'.
 In 1901 he was awarded for his charitable work by Pope Leo XIII with the grand cross of the Order of St. Gregory the Great.
 Since 1904 he has been honorary citizen of Kirchheim in Schwaben because of his charitable and cultural merits, especially for public education.
 He had also an important role in the implementation of the railway line Pfaffenhausen-Kirchheim.

 On 9 May 1918 he was appointed to be royal colonel marshal of the Kingdom of Bavaria.
 But he could hold this position only until November 1918 because of the end of the monarchy by the November Revolution.

 From 1922 to 1938 he was supervisory board member of the Bayerische Hypotheken- und Wechselbank, which opposed the Nazi dictatorship.
 From 1931 to 1938 he had the position of the chairman of the supervisory board of the bank.

+Personal life

+On 1 November 1891, he married in Moss, near Lindau, to Countess Elisabeth of Quadt-Wykradt-Isny (1862–1940), the daughter of Count Friedrich von Quadt-Wykradt-Isny.
+With her he had three children: